irascon/irascon/README.md

-- 👋 Hi, I’m @irascon a Systems Hardware Engineer working as .Net software developer
+- 👋 Hi, I’m @irascon a Systems Hardware Engineer working as Project manager and .Net software developer.
-- 👀 I’m interested in .Net areas for web development and databases.
+- 👀 I’m interested in .Net areas for web and databases development development.
 - 📫 Reach me via email at ivan.rascon.4@gmail.com

 <!---